QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

     v^{n+1} = p + \beta v^n = p + \beta p + \beta^2 v^{n-1} = p \sum_{i=0}^{n-1} \beta^i + \beta^n v_0

-To implement the iteration in :eq:`fixed_point_naive`, we start by solving this problem with a ``while`` loop
+To implement the iteration in :eq:`fixed_point_naive`, we start by solving this problem with a ``while`` loop.

-The syntax for the while loop contains no surprises, and looks nearly identical to a MATLAB implementation
+The syntax for the while loop contains no surprises, and looks nearly identical to a MATLAB implementation.

 .. code-block:: julia